Information for Family and Friends

 Children under the age of 18 are not required to be on the inmate’s visiting list but must be accompanied by a parent, grandparent or legal guardian for a visit.
 The person accompanying a child must present evidence that they are the legal guardian, such as a birth certificate.
 NOTE: It is the responsibility of parents/guardians to have their children under constant supervision.
 Parents who allow their children to run free may lose visiting privileges.

-Any visit requested prior to approval of an inmate's visitors list has to be approved by Assistant Deputy Warden/designee.
+Any visit requested prior to approval of an inmate's visitors list has to be approved by Deputy Warden/designee.

 When coming to the jail to visit a friend or family member, please remember: